Jive is a well-known intranet and collaboration software. Founded in 2001, it is one of the pioneers in the team

 Being one of the early players in the communication industry, Jive is widely used across enterprise organizations.

 One major shortcoming of Jive is that it is a complex tool.
-A few users have complained that it takes significant time on training and deployment.
+A few users have complained that it takes significant time for training and deployment.

 Top 6 Jive alternatives for team collaboration

 What if there were social media tools like Facebook but for internal communication within an organization?

 Turns out, there is a tool called Yammer which is built for the same purpose.
 In fact, the first time we signed up for Yammer, it looked like an older version of Facebook!

 Yammer is an enterprise social network for employees to interact with their colleagues.
-With Yammer, you can connect to the right people in your organization, share and search for information across teams and organize around projects and ideas.
+With Yammer, you can connect to the right people in your organization, share and search for information across teams and organize projects and ideas.

-Yammer was acquired by Microsoft in 2012 and comes along with Office 365 package.
-Yammer is the best option if your organization is already using Office 365 as it is already integrated with other Office 365 apps.
+Yammer was acquired by Microsoft in 2012 and comes along with the Office 365 package.
+Yammer is the best option if your organization is already using the Office 365 as it is already integrated with other Office 365 apps.

 - Organizations already using Office 365